Port Barre, Louisiana: Arts and culture

-Port Barre hosts an annual "Cracklin' Festival," held the first or second weekend in November.
-The Cracklin' Festival was started in 1985 by the Port Barre Lions Club.
-This large event is recognized by the state of Louisiana.
+Port Barre hosts an annual "Cracklin' Festival," recognized by the state of Louisiana, on the second weekend in November.
+The Cracklin' Festival was started in 1986 by the Port Barre Lions Club.
 All proceeds from the festival are donated to underprivileged children who need glasses or eye surgery.

+Education

+Port Barre is home to the Port Barre High School Red Devils.